Jennifer Aniston Opens Up About Strained Relationship With Late Mother Nancy Dow, How It Relates To New Role

 “I did not come out the model child she’d hoped for and it was something that really resonated with me, this little girl just wanting to be seen and wanting to be loved by a mom who was too occupied with things that didn’t quite matter.”

 The actress went on to say that her role in her new show is very important to her because it aims to strip the “preconceived notions” about beauty and the unrealistic expectations that society is constantly feeding to us.
-Aniston says that what makes her feel beautiful is the people around her and the life that she has, even pointing out that sometimes, a good hair day is a sign of beauty, in her eyes.
+Aniston says that what makes her feel beautiful is the people around her and the life that she has, even pointing out that sometimes a good hair day is a sign of beauty in her eyes.

 Actress Jennifer Aniston opens up about difficult relationship with mother Nancy Dow https://t.co/dvOzFMcksX